moorepants/dissertation/physicalparameters.rst

 ~~~~~~~~~~~~~~~~~~

 The fork and handlebars are generally a bit trickier to hang in three different
-orientations, :ref:`Figure 11 <figStratosFork>`.
+orientations, :ref:`Figure 7.11<figStratosFork>`.
 Typically two angles can be
 obtained by clamping to the steer tube at the top and the bottom.
 The third
 angle can be obtained by clamping to the stem.
 The center of mass of the fork
 is calculated in the same fashion as the frame.
 The slope of the line in the